Interplay of Tilt and Axion Fields in Topological Superconductors: Anisotropy in the Meissner Effect: perpendicular component of the magnetic field

 This explanation provides an intuitive understanding of axion-induced photon interactions, as discussed in \cite{nogueira}, which are absent in non-topological superconductors.
 The Anderson-Higgs mechanism is usually interpreted as the creation of massive photons through the absorption of fluctuations in the phase of the order parameter.
 However, in topological superconductors, an additional phenomenon occurs.
 With two phases present, photons absorb the fluctuations of one phase, thereby acquiring mass, while the fluctuations of the other phase induce photon-photon interactions.

 Fig.~\ref{B.fig} depicts the magnetic field profile near the surface for $\zeta=0$ but varying $B_0/E_0$ ratios.
 The dominance of the induced magnetic field, indicative of the axion field's effectiveness, is contingent upon this ratio.

-The presence of tilt amplifies the electrically induced magnetic field, enabling it to prevail at lower magnitudes of external electric fields.
-Fig.~\ref{tilt.fig} (a) and (b), further illustrate the magnetic field penetration profile for a constant $B_0/E_0$ ratio but varying tilt values.
-For clarity in comparison, we maintain $\zeta_x=0$ and vary $\zeta_y$ from $0$ to approximately $1$.
-As shown, the tilt parameter significantly enhances the effect of the axion field.
-Another point evident in Fig.~\ref{B.fig} (a) and (b) is the increase in the penetration depth of the magnetic field with increasing tilt magnitude.
-As the tilt grows, the field penetrates deeper into the superconductor, tending to zero at greater distances from the surface.
+The presence of tilt amplifies the electrically induced magnetic field, enabling it to manifest even at weaker external electric fields.
+Fig.~\ref{tilt.fig} (a) and (b) display the magnetic field penetration profiles for a fixed $B_0/E_0$ ratio but varying tilt strengths.
+These results demonstrate that the tilt parameter significantly enhances the effect of the axion field.
+Additionally, the figures reveal that larger tilt values lead to an increased magnetic field penetration depth.
+As the tilt grows stronger, the field penetrates deeper into the superconductor, tending to zero at greater distances from the surface.

 The ratio $B_0/E_0$ significantly influences the behavior of the magnetic field in a topological superconductor.
 However, at a certain threshold, it is the magnitude of the tilt that determines where the exponential behavior is dominated by the induced magnetic field from the external electric field.
 As the tilt increases, the exponential behavior diminishes progressively.
 It appears that a larger tilt enhances the influence of surface states, allowing the electromagnetic field to surpass the external magnetic field in dominance.
 Consequently, in addition to the $B_0/E_0$ ratio, the magnitude of the tilt emerges as a critical parameter that accentuates the presence of surface states, making them more pronounced.